 Content distribution channels are the platforms where you share and promote the content you create.
-The channels you use depend on both your ideal audience and the resources your business has available.
-You can distribute your content through three types of channels: owned, earned and paid.
+There are three kinds of channels you can distribute content through: owned, earned and paid.

-- Paid Channels: Paid channels are distribution methods you explicitly pay for.
-This includes pay-per-click (PPC) ads, social media advertising and content created by influencers who are paid by your business for their work.
+Paid channels are distribution methods that you explicitly pay for.
+This would be pay per click (PPC) ads, social media advertising, sponsored content and content created by influencers who are paid by your business for their work.

 Developing a Distribution Strategy

-Making distribution part of your overall content strategy will guide how you promote blog posts, ebooks, podcasts, resources and other valuable content.
-Rather than distributing your content anywhere and everywhere, a content distribution strategy provides organization and intention to your content marketing process.
-Planning ahead also helps you set benchmarks and goals when publishing and sharing your content.
+Making distribution part of your overall content strategy will guide how you promote blog posts, case studies, podcasts, newsletters, videos and other valuable content.
+Instead of pushing your content out anywhere and everywhere, a content distribution strategy provides organization and intention.
+Planning ahead will also allow you to set achievable benchmarks and goals that can be more easily tracked.

 With insight into your target audience, distribution channels, content type and goals, you can craft and distribute your content purposefully!